nthieberger/language-data-node-tools/ontology.md

 ## Property: annotator

-The participant produced an annotation of this or a related resource.
+The annotator produced an annotation of this or a related resource.

 ### Values expected to be one of these types: